triton-inference-server/tutorials/Popular_Models_Guide/Llama2/vllm_guide.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+# Deploying Llama2-7B Model with Triton and vLLM

 The vLLM Backend uses vLLM to do inference.
 Read more about vLLM [here](https://blog.vllm.ai/2023/06/20/vllm.html) and the vLLM Backend [here](https://github.com/triton-inference-server/vllm_backend).

 ## Pre-build instructions